DataDivasCAU/DataDivas/README.md

 7. How has public opinions about the ‘tradwife’ movement evolved since its beginning in 2020?

-We used LLMs to gather keywords (KeyBERT), filter out stopwords (spaCy) and calculate sentiment (VADER). <br> Additionally, we used LLMs to help rewrite and translate text for our website/poster from German to English.
+We used LLMs to gather keywords (KeyBERT), filter out stopwords (spaCy) and calculate sentiment (VADER). <br> Additionally, we used LLMs to help rewrite and translate text for our website/poster from German to English. <br>
+Furthermore, LLMs were used to help with setting up APIs.

 ## Getting started